NewsState

 Posted

-TALLAHASSEE, Fla. — Florida lawmakers are poised to send a controversial bill banning diversity, equity and inclusion initiatives in local government to Gov. Ron DeSantis.
+TALLAHASSEE, Fla. — Florida lawmakers will send a controversial bill banning diversity, equity and inclusion initiatives in local government to Gov. Ron DeSantis.

 Republican supporters say the legislation stops taxpayer dollars from funding what they view as ideological programs or preferential treatment based on race, gender or identity.